Battle of Mang Yang Pass: Aftermath

 On 29 June the remains of 1st Korea Battalion was ordered to take part in Operation Myosotis to open Route Coloniale 14 between Pleiku and Ban Mê Thuột which was over 96 kilometers away.
 On 17 July the column was ambushed at Chu Dreh Pass by local units of the Việt Minh 96th Regiment.
 When the survivors finally arrived at Ban Mê Thuột the following day, there were only 107 men remaining out of 452, of those 53 were wounded, in addition a further 47 vehicles were lost.
 Three days after the ambush at Chu-Dreh the Geneva agreements were signed.
 On 1 August an armistice went into effect.

 Order of battle

 French Union forces

-The G.M.s (Groupement Mobile) were designed as self-sustaining motorized regimental task force unit modelled on the U.S. Army's World War II regimental combat teams.
-The G.M.s typically consisted of three infantry battalions with one artillery battalion, along with elements of light armor or tanks, engineer, signal and medical assets, totaling 3,000–3,500 soldiers.
+French mobile groups were designed as self-sustaining motorized regimental task force units modelled on the U.S. Army's World War II-era regimental combat teams.
+Mobile groups typically consisted of three infantry battalions with one artillery battalion, along with elements of light armor or tanks, engineer, signal and medical assets, totaling 3,000–3,500 soldiers.

-Units in the G.M.100 included:
+Units in the 100th Mobile Group included: